Skip to content

 • elemSize: new size of array object (smaller or larger than previous)

-Return: address of the aligned old or new storage with the specified new size or NULL if the resize fails.
+Return: address of the aligned old or new storage with the specified new size.

 void * aligned_realloc( void * oaddr, size_t nalignment, size_t size )